Installation - Stand alone cluster

 Import your rest service application.
 Import the jar file with:

-kubectl cp -c prepare-masternode /path/to/jar masternode:/storage/project/project.jar
+kubectl cp -c prepare-masternode /path/to/app masternode:/app/application.jar

 -